joelljungstrom/ai-development/README.md

 # ai-development
-This repo contains files related to ITHS AI Development for Python.
+This repo contains files pertaining to ITHS AI Development for Python course.

+Fall, 2024.